kesko-dev/http-service-design/README.md

 [![Build Status](https://travis-ci.org/kesko-dev/http-service-design.svg?branch=master)](https://travis-ci.org/kesko-dev/http-service-design)

-::: warning
+::: danger
 The guide is work in progress.
-This is an initial version and not all recommendations have been verified in practice yet.
+Some advice are even contradictory and not stabilized yet.
 :::

 *This documentation was forked